kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ## Summit B 3000M - Flag 2

  The hardest part of this flag is the ending section, but I'm showing easy beginning strats here as well.

+ ## Core C - Room 3 ##

+ Most of this room is similar to normal, with the exception of the spinner wall dash crystal section.

  ## Farewell CP6 - Room 7